Differentiable Weightless Controllers: Learning Logic Circuits for Continuous Control: Experiments

-Table \ref{tab:hardware} reports Reward, LUTs, FFs, BRAMs (B), Latency (Lat), Power (P), Throughput (TP), and Energy per Action (E.p.A) for each setup.
-Since full precision policies are not practical on the selected hardware, we compare to the quantized networks from~\citet{kresse2025learningquantizedcontinuouscontrollers}.
-The only difference to their setup is that our values for power estimation are based on the toolchain's post-implementation power report, rather than the less accurate Vivado Power Estimator.
+Table \ref{tab:hardware} reports reward, LUTs, FFs, BRAMs (B), latency (Lat), power (P), throughput (TP), and energy per action (E.p.A.) for each setup.
+Since full-precision policies are not practical on the selected hardware, we compare to the quantized networks from~\citet{kresse2025learningquantizedcontinuouscontrollers}.
+The only difference to their setup is that our power estimates are based on the toolchain's post-implementation power report, rather than the less accurate Vivado Power Estimator.

 The results show that \acronyms exhibit orders of magnitude lower latency and energy per action compared to the low-bitwidth quantized networks.
-For our standard $D_{\ell}=1024$ setup, latency is only 2 or 3 clock cycles, the throughput is the maximal possible of $10^8$ actions per second, and the energy usage is in the range of 2 Nanojoule per action.
-In contrast, \citet{kresse2025learningquantizedcontinuouscontrollers} reports orders of magnitude higher and much more heterogeneous resource usage: their latencies range from 21 cycles to over 162,000 cycles, their throughput between $4.1\times 10^3$ and $4.8\times 10^6$ actions per second, and their energy usage per action between $2.8\times 10^{-5}$ and $6.5\times 10^{-8}$ Joule.
+For our standard $D_{\ell}=1024$ setup, latency is only 2 or 3 clock cycles, the throughput is the maximum possible at $10^8$ actions per second, and the energy usage is in the range of 2 nanojoule per action.
+In contrast, \citet{kresse2025learningquantizedcontinuouscontrollers} reports orders of magnitude higher and much more heterogeneous resource usage: their latencies range from 21 cycles to over 24,000 cycles, their throughput between $4.1\times 10^3$ and $4.8\times 10^6$ actions per second, and their energy usage per action between $2.8\times 10^{-5}$ and $6.5\times 10^{-8}$ Joule.
+Although control frequency is typically limited by actuation and sensing, a high control throughput can be useful, enabling multiple policy evaluations per step, e.g. for model-based lookahead or safety checks, when paired with a rollout model.

 Additionally, in contrast to the quantized models, the computational core of \acronyms does not require any BRAM or DSP resources, making them deployable on even more limited hardware than the already small FPGA investigated here.